 Exclusion Increased for Sale of Small Business Stock

-The Act temporarily increases the capital-gains tax exclusion on sales of qualified small-business investments.
+Individuals have seen increases in the capital-gains tax exclusion on sales of qualified small-business investments.
 If you acquire certain small business stock and hold the stock for five years, you can exclude 100 percent of any gains from regular and alternative minimum tax calculations.
 This exclusion has been made permanent.

 Expanded Roth Retirement Plan Availability